calebmeyer/The-Reactor-Core/source/posts/1-react-hooks-with-ajax-validations.md

 This looks great!
 But it doesn't work.
 Can you guess why?

 # Why not, Caleb?
 `validate` is defined inside our component so we can [close over](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) the `setValid` function.
-This is great, but it exposes some behavior of react that usually doesn't cause a bug, but does here.
+This is great,  but it exposes some behavior of react that only causes a bug in this (rare) case.

-Every time this component is rendered (and react likes to render [early and often](https://thoughtbot.com/blog/react-rendering-misconception)), we are redefining this validate function, creating a brand new function.
-The `const` here feels misleading, because this isn't a constant.
-It's never changed within the scope of SimpleForm, but it's dropped and recreated each render.
+Every time this component is rendered (and react likes to render [early and often](https://thoughtbot.com/blog/react-rendering-misconception)), we are redefining this validate function which creates a brand new function.
+The `const` here feels misleading because this isn't a constant.
+It's never changed within the scope of SimpleForm, but it's dropped and re-created each render.

-For most functions, this doesn't matter, since the contents of the function are the same.
-But for `debounce`d functions, it makes a huge difference: The callback is called after 1 second as expected, but also after 1.1 seconds, and 1.2 seconds, etc. It's called as many times as the debounced function is called, which is for every single change.
+For most functions, this doesn't matter since the contents of the function are the same.
+But for `debounce`d functions, it makes a huge difference: The callback is called after 1 second as expected, but also after 1.1 seconds, and 1.2 seconds, etc. It's called as many times as the debounced function is called: for every single change.
 If you type `hello`, the callback is fired 5 times.

 # A Solution
-Fortunately, the people who work on react are smart people, and realized that useState and useEffect would not be enough to replace all the things you can do in a classical component.
+Fortunately, the people who work on react are smart people, and they realized that useState and useEffect would not be enough to replace all the things you can do in a classical component.
 They also added [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback).
 I'll quote their docs here:

 > Returns a memoized callback.